 4 Steps to Developing a Servant’s Heart

 To develop a servant’s heart, you must begin by being in right alignment with God.
-Recognizing who you are in relationship to who he is, exposes any pride that you may have, and yet at the same time, the more you recognize who you are in relationship to Him, the more you embrace humility.
+Recognizing who you are in relationship to who He is exposes any pride that you may have, and yet at the same time, the more you recognize who you are in relationship to Him, the more you embrace humility.
 Embracing humility is a daily practice, not a one time event.
 By doing so, you’ll keep your heart in alignment with the Holy Spirit.
+Staying humble before God shapes your heart to care for others selflessly.
+A heart aligned with God reflects His love and prepares you to serve others selflessly.

 The Goal is Not to Serve Into Something Else

 If you are serving to serve your way “up the ladder”, you misunderstand the concept of servanthood.
-The goal of the servant is to serve, . . . and that’s it.
+The goal of the servant is to serve, and that’s the heart of it.
 One serves as an expression of worship to the Lord.
 He serves to express the love of God in a practical way, and in so doing, he honors the Lord.
 Servanthood is other-centered, not self-centered.
+True servanthood flows from a heart that seeks only to honor God and bless others.
+Every act of service spreads love that makes a real difference in people’s lives.

 The Servant’s Thinking Determines His Behavior